ahmadsohail404/Netflix-UI-LandingPage/README.md

 ---

-<h2>📬 Contact</h2>
+<h2>📬 Contact Us</h2>

-If you want to contact me, you can reach me through below handles.
+If you want to contact me, you can reach  through below handles.

 <div align="center">